aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 * Support for CORS, binary and Gzip compression, Decimals JSON encoding and bring your own JSON serializer
 * Built-in integration with [Event Source Data Classes utilities](../../../utilities/data_classes.md){target="_blank"} for self-documented event schema
 * Works with micro function (one or a few routes) and monolithic functions (all routes)
+* Support for OpenAPI and data validation for requests/responses

 ## Getting started